django-tenants/django-tenants/docs/use.rst

 Extra Set Tenant Method
 -----------------------

-Sometime you might want to do something special when you switch to another schema / tenant such as read replica.
+Sometimes you might want to do something special when you switch to another schema / tenant such as read replica.
 Add ``EXTRA_SET_TENANT_METHOD_PATH`` to the settings file and point a method.

 .. code-block:: python